-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Effect of the ionic liquid [bmim]Cl and high pressure on the activity of cellulase|
+|Title:||Effect of the ionic liquid [bmim]Cl and high pressure on the activity of cellulase|

-|authors:||Salvador, Ângelo C.|
+|Author:||Salvador, Ângelo C.|

 Santos, Mickael Da C.